ricalo/blog/_posts/2019-02-19-fix-cert-intermediates-gitlab.md

 ---
 title: Certificate misses intermediates error on GitLab Pages
 excerpt: >
-    Learn how to fix the *Certificates misses intermediates* error when you register a Let's Encrypt certificate for your site hosted on GitLab Pages.
+    Learn how to fix the <em>Certificates misses intermediates</em> error when you register a Let's Encrypt certificate for your site hosted on GitLab Pages.
 date: 2019-02-19
 categories:
 tags: